network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 First Steps with NUTS
 =====================

 This tutorial guides you through a minimal setup of the NetTowel Unit Testing System (NUTS, or nuts).
-A showcase is included in nuts' code that allows you to learn the basic mechanics of nuts without the need of an actual network -- find those details at the end of this tutorial.
+A showcase is included in nuts' code that allows you to learn the basic mechanics of nuts without the need for an actual network -- find those details at the end of this tutorial.

 Two major components are needed for nuts:

     #.
 A network inventory
     #.
 Test bundles

-Here's an overview on how to organise your files so that NUTS can find everything it needs.
+Here's an overview of how to organize your files so that NUTS can find everything it needs.
 The root folder also contains the virtual environment with the :doc:`nuts installation <../installation/install>`.
+This example uses the Nornir SimpleInventory, but all inventory plugins are supported.

 .. code:: shell